 As a general rule of thumb, self-published ebooks have established a price point between $2.99 and $4.99.

 It is a dilemma for all self-publishing authors.

-To help you make your decision we have written two articles that might help you make the best choice.
-Remember that this only applies to ebooks and not to print on demand books.
+To help you make your decision, we have written an article about the pros and cons of KDP Select that might help you make the best choice.

 9. Adding more information to your Amazon book page

 Books listed on Amazon by publishing houses have a lot of information on each sales page.